 The SRS today processes over 30 million EPP transactions daily.

 The database is the third core components of the SRS.
 The primary function of the SRS database is to provide highly reliable, persistent storage for all registry information required for domain registration services.
 The database is highly secure, with access limited to transactions from authenticated registrars, trusted application-server processes, and highly restricted access by the registry database administrators.
 A full description of the database can be found in response to Question 33.

-Figure 24-1 depicts the overall SRS architecture including network components.
+Figure 24-1 attached depicts the overall SRS architecture including network components.

 Other external interfaces may be deployed to meet the unique needs of a TLD.
-At this time there are no additional interfaces planned for .Ferrero.
+At this time there are no additional interfaces planned for .weatherchannel.

 The WHOIS external notifier dispatches a work item for any EPP transaction that may potentially have an impact on WHOIS.
 It is important to note that, while the WHOIS external notifier feeds the WHOIS system, it intentionally does not have visibility into the actual contents of the WHOIS system.
 The WHOIS external notifier serves just as a tool to send a signal to the WHOIS system that a change is ready to occur.
 The WHOIS system possesses the intelligence and data visibility to know exactly what needs to change in WHOIS.
 See response to Question 26 for greater detail.

 The DNS external notifier dispatches a work item for any EPP transaction that may potentially have an impact on DNS.
 Like the WHOIS external notifier, the DNS external notifier does not have visibility into the actual contents of the DNS zones.
 The work items that are generated by the notifier indicate to the dynamic DNS update sub-system that a change occurred that may impact DNS.
 That DNS system has the ability to decide what actual changes must be propagated out to the DNS constellation.
 See response to Question 35 for greater detail.

 24.2.11 Billing External Notifier